 The vice chairperson is elected by the CAC.
 The responsibilities of the vice chairperson are to:

-- Review the meeting agenda with the chair and secretary. - Assist the chairperson with the above responsibilities. - Preside over meetings in the absence of the chair.
+- assist the chairperson with the above responsibilities. and - preside over meetings in the absence of the chair.

 The secretary is elected by the CAC.
 The responsibilities of the secretary are to: